 Advanced Marathon Training Plan

 The training plan I used came from a book, appropriately titled, Advanced Marathoning.
 I wouldn’t consider myself an advanced marathoner considering I’ve only run four marathons.
 But, this plan really pushed me and helped me feel strong when all the conditions on race day were not in my favor.
-And if you’re racing this fall, the conditions likely will not be what you’re used to, so you’ll want your fitness dialed in to help support your mental game.
+And if you’re racing this fall, the conditions likely will not be what you’re used to since races have “new normals”, so you’ll want your fitness dialed in to help support your mental game.

 Advanced Marathoning was written by Pete Pfitzinger and Scott Douglas.
 Pete ran in two summer Olympics, and won the 1984 U.S. marathon team trials (beating Alberto Salazer).
 He later became an exercise physiologist so the guy knows his stuff.
 Scott Douglas is contributing editor for Runner’s World and a co-author for many running books, including Meb for Mortals (which is another great running book).

 Okay, so let’s dive into the advanced marathon training plans in the book.

 Advanced Marathoning has 18- and 12-week plans with different weekly distances, depending on your level.
 They recommend using the 18 week plan unless time truly doesn’t allow for it.

 The lowest weekly distance plan goes up to 55 miles per week.
 The other plans are 55 to 70 miles per week, 70 to 85, and 85+ miles.
 I used the lowest mileage plan to train for the 2018 Boston Marathon, and it was still more more advanced than other training plans I had used previously.
 (For reference, the next year when training for the 2019 Boston Marathon with a running coach, I ran 50-70 miles a week.)